Wednesday, April 11, 2018 - 16:15

 A reception was held on April 5, 2018 to recognize the AUIS moot court team that traveled to Washington, DC to participate in the 59th annual Jessup International Moot Court Competition.

-Some 25 guests attended the evening reception, including AUIS alumni, staff, and supporters, in addition to members of the board of trustees for the University and American University of Iraq Foundation (AUIF), and representatives from the Iraqi federal and Kurdistan regional governments.
+Some 25 guests attended the evening reception, including AUIS alumni, staff, and supporters, in addition to members of the board of trustees for the University and American University of Iraq Foundation (AUIF), and Iraqi Ambassador the U.S., H.E.
+Dr. Fareed Yasseen, and KRG Representative to the U.S., Ms. Bayan Sami Abdul Rahman.

 Mr. Thor Halvorson, who is a member of both the University and Foundation boards, hosted and sponsored the reception.
 Mr. Halvorson expressed the pride everyone in the room and at the University felt for this amazing moot court team, which overcame great odds to win the Iraqi national title and represent the country on the international stage.